-All About the Telegraph and Deciphering Morse Code Text
+All About the Telegraph & Morse Code Text

 Even though the telegraph may not be used much anymore, it was a tremendous development in communication when it was invented and for many years after.
 An optical telegraph invented in the late 1700s required a line of sight between the people communicating, but the electric telegraph is what most people think of when they hear the words “telegraph.”
 The electric telegraph was the culmination of the efforts of numerous inventors that were finally brought together in the 1840s.
 With this technology, electrical signals could be sent from one location to another, where they would be translated into messages.
 This changed the entire nation, as messages could now be sent and received almost instantly.
 There was a decreased need for written letters, although these were and are still a major form of communication.
 Telegrams could be costly to send, so they were generally reserved for more urgent matters; letters were still used for the majority of communication.